Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-For label-based dosing and boxed warnings, see the FDA-approved prescribing information for PREMARIN vaginal cream.
+For label-based dosing, warnings, and safety information, see the FDA-approved prescribing information for PREMARIN vaginal cream.

-For a patient-friendly clinical summary, see the Mayo Clinic overview of conjugated estrogens vaginal use.
+For patient-friendly information about conjugated estrogens used vaginally, see the Mayo Clinic conjugated estrogens vaginal route summary.

-For manufacturer labeling details, review the Pfizer prescribing information summary.
+For manufacturer labeling and patient information, review the Pfizer PREMARIN vaginal cream labeling.

 This content is for informational purposes only and is not a substitute for professional medical advice.